Are Headaches Signs of COVID-19?

 Coronavirus (COVID-19) is a respiratory infection, and when you think of the symptoms, you might typically think of cough, shortness of breath and, possibly, a sore throat.
 But what if you are experiencing some ailments that aren’t typical respiratory symptoms?
-Maybe you are experiencing a headache.
+Maybe you are experiencing a headache or gastrointestinal symptoms, such as nausea, vomiting, diarrhea and loss of appetite.
 Should you be worried you have COVID-19?

 According to the CDC, headache is considered a symptom of COVID-19.
 In addition to these symptoms, the CDC also list:

 - Fever or chills